lobotomizedDev/bain-fork/README.md

     ruin &
     ```

-4. To specify a custom image for your battery indicator, use the image name as an argument:
+4. If on wayland include this line in your startup file:

     ```bash
+    swww init
+    ```

+5. To specify a custom image for your battery indicator, use the image name as an argument:

+    ```bash
     ruin arch &
     ```

-5. Restart your compositor (log out and log back in):
+6. Restart your session (log out and log back in):

 ### Adding Custom Battery Indicator